Tag Archive for: corporate

 Thomas Davy of Erisbeg with Mark Quinn, CEO of EMR

-Irish Private Equity firm Erisbeg acquires majority stake in Meath based EMR Integrated Solutions
+Erisbeg acquires majority stake in Meath-based EMR

 Deal is 17th equity investment by Erisbeg in past six years.